effekt-lang/effekt/examples/casestudies/lexer.md

 ```

 ## Whitespace Skipping
-Interestingly, a whitespace skipping lexer can be implemented as a _handler transformer_.
+Interestingly, a whitespace skipping lexer can be implemented as a _effect transformer_.
 That is, a handler that (partially) re-raises effect operations.

 ```
 def skipWhitespace[R] { prog: R / Lexer }: R / Lexer =